agence-adeliom/adeliom-webcomponents/README.md

 ### Creating New Components

-To scaffold a new component, run the following command, replacing `awc-tag-name` with the desired tag name.
+To scaffold a new component, run the following command, replacing `tag-name` with the desired tag name.

 ```bash
 npm run create awc-tag-name